mortenlj/pam_bitwarden/README.rst

 Usage
 -----

-1. Download the latest release from the [releases page](releases), and place it somewhere sensible, for instance ``/usr/local/lib/libpam_bitwarden.so``.
+1. Download the latest release from the `releases page`_, and place it somewhere sensible, for instance ``/usr/local/lib/libpam_bitwarden.so``.
 2. Add the following line to a suitable PAM configuration file.
    For instance, to unlock Bitwarden when you log in using sddm, add the following line to ``/etc/pam.d/sddm``::

     session	optional 	/usr/local/lib/pam_bitwarden/libpam_bitwarden.so

 3. Log out and log back in. ``bw status`` should now show that your vault is unlocked.

+.. _releases page: releases